buttonwoodcx/bcx-aurelia-dnd/src/tutorial/bcx-aurelia-reorderable-repeat-part1.md

 ## Add to your Aurelia app

 ### Install package
-> with aurelia-cli, just do `au import bcx-aurelia-reorderable-repeat`.
+> with aurelia-cli, just do `au install bcx-aurelia-reorderable-repeat`.

 > with jspm, do `jspm install npm:bcx-aurelia-reorderable-repeat`.